 In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350) - Simplifying the Test for Goodwill Impairment", which eliminates the two-step process that required identification of potential impairment and a separate measure of the actual impairment.
 The annual assessment of goodwill impairment will be determined by using the difference between the carrying amount and the fair value of the reporting unit.
-The Company is currently assessing the impact that adopting this new accounting standard will have on our Consolidated Financial Statements.
+The standard is effective for annual and interim impairment tests performed in periods beginning after December 15, 2019 and is to be applied on a prospective basis.
+The Company is currently assessing the impact that adopting this new accounting standard will have on our consolidated financial statements.